The story behind Nyss

 Piloting the platform

-A first version of the platform was put in production in May 2018.
+A first version of the platform was put into production in May 2018.
 It was then piloted in Somaliland by the Somalia Red Crescent Society and during the Mozambique cholera response operation in 2019.

 Nyss now